 General rules for ISO settings

 The downside to using a high ISO is that digital noise or grain will appear.
-Below is a picture with grain.
-Many despise grain and avoid it all costs.
+Below is a picture of grain.
+Many despise grain and avoid it at all costs.
 Some artists use grain as an artistic effect.

 Your lower end camera will produce grain at a much lower level than your full frame cameras.
 Lower end cameras will see grain starting at 800 and definitely visible at 1600.
 Your full frame cameras will go much higher before you start to show any signs of grain. high ISO settings are the biggest contributors to photographic noise.
 High-end cameras will pick up less noise at higher ISOs than low-end cameras, but the rule is always the same: the higher you increase your ISO, the more noise you get.

 Start out by shooting outside with your camera and changing from a low number to a higher number using each increment in your settings.
 Watch as the picture goes from light to dark.
 You will need to remember the lower the number the less light will come in.
 The higher the number, the more the light will come in.

 Here is an example of grain in a picture.
 On the left.
 The stuff on the right is what you will need to edit your photos, and we highly recommend everything we advertise in our magazine.
 Back to learning; the darker parts of images is where you will see more digital noise or grain.
 Grain is very common in night photography.
 Let’s talk about ISO and night shots.